khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 - All presenters have been asked to caption any audio-visual material included in their presentations.

-- Live captioning will be provided over Zoom in the rooms and over the webinars.
+- Live captioning will be provided via Zoom in the rooms and over webinars.

 - Male and female prayer rooms will be available in the Rob Cooke Hub, three minutes away from the main building.